Research Topics

 Digital Twins (DTs) are virtual representations of a system.
 Where they get interesting is when they are connected to a physical system, such that they receive data in real-time, perform modelling and simulation, and have some control over that system.
 For example, a DT for beer fermentation can monitor and control the fermentation process in real-time.
 The concept can go further still, where engineers add look-ahead predictive capability, integrate more and more data, and add in artificial intelligence and machine learning.

-Our work focuses on the rapid creation and detailed reporting of DTs.
+Our work focuses on the challenging engineering of model-based DTs and their detailed reporting.
 We have proposed an ontologically-grounded method for creating DTs by selecting a DT service and following a defined workflow.
 We have also pioneered DT reporting, by providing 21 characteristics for precisely reporting DTs, and built DTInsight to create a live visualisation and reporting page.

 Key publications: